 - 9.1.
-After evidence of: - good progress against their outcomes/targets after carefully targeted intervention/support and/or - a significantly narrowing of the gap between individual progress and expected progress and/or - an assessment by an external agency showing their attainment to be at age related expectations, then the child will be removed from the SEN Register at SEN support.
-Parents and the child will be involved in this process.
-The child will be on Class Aware stage and will continue to be monitored to ensure expected progress is made.
+After evidence of: - Good progress against their outcomes/targets after carefully targeted intervention/support and/or - A significantly narrowing of the gap between individual progress and expected progress and/or - An assessment by an external agency showing their attainment to be at age related expectations, then the pupil will be removed from the SEN Register at SEN support.
+Parents and the pupil will be involved in this process.
+The pupil will be on the Monitoring Register and will continue to be monitored to ensure expected progress is made.